marcmascarell/Vuindows/README.md

 ------

 Resources (videos, images, games, ...) were OpenSource (MIT) at the time of addition or used with the consent of the implied persons.
-I do not own them and were not made me.
+I do not own them and were not made by me.
 Any breach of this was involuntary so please tell me and I will remove the content involved.